br-ut/adclikv2.0/README.md

 # driver configuration
-Download the drivers and paste it in
+Download the browser drivers and paste it in

 ```C:\Program Files\WindowsPowerShell\Modules\Selenium\3.0.1\assemblies```